mschroederi/Parameter-Server-Architecture-On-Apache-Kafka/README.md

 # Parameter Server on Apache Kafka

-[TODO: make sure to only use a single ML lib]
-[TODO: decide on name for 'WorkerSamplingProcessor' / 'InputDataProcessor']

 ## 1 Abstract
 The parameter server architecture is a commonly used approach to synchronize workers during distributed machine learning (ML) tasks.
 We adapted this architecture to our needs and implemented it using Apache Kafka's streams platform.